 You can easily adapt this structure to your needs.
 Sticking to three levels makes it easier to find the Collection you are looking for.

-How to Use Lightroom Collections to Edit Photos
+How to Use Lightroom Classic Collections to Edit Photos (the longer way)

-In this sense I am using the word edit to mean select the photos that you want to develop in Lightroom.
+In this sense I am using the word edit to mean select the photos that you want to develop in Lightroom Classic.

 Imagine the following scenario.
 You go out for the day and take 200 photos.
-It is unlikely that you want to develop all the photos in Lightroom.
+It is unlikely that you want to develop all the photos in Lightroom Classic.
 Most photographers choose their best photos and develop those.
 Collections can help you do that.

-I am going to show you how using some photos I took of my friend Taz.
+I am going to show you the longer method using some portraits I made of my friend Taz.

 1. Create a Collection Set with an appropriate title.
 In this case I used Taz portraits.